killianweid/chalet-caviar/wp-content/plugins/premium-addons-for-elementor/readme.txt

 = 3.6.0 =

-- New: Introducing Premium Templates - The Easiest Way to insert templates with just ONE click.
+- New: Introducing Premium Templates - The Easiest way to insert templates with just ONE click.
 - Fixed: Grid widget categorization doesn't work with non English characters.

 = 3.5.9 =